seahorce-scidac/REMORA/Docs/sphinx_doc/TimeAdvance.rst

 Time Advance
 ============

-To advance the solution in time, ROMSX uses a 3rd order Runge-Kutta method with acoustic sub-stepping in each Runge-Kutta stage, following the approach of `Klemp, Skamarock and Dudhia (2007)`_
+To advance the solution in time, REMORA uses a 3rd order Runge-Kutta method with acoustic sub-stepping in each Runge-Kutta stage, following the approach of `Klemp, Skamarock and Dudhia (2007)`_

 .. _`Klemp, Skamarock and Dudhia (2007)`: https://journals.ametsoc.org/view/journals/mwre/135/8/mwr3440.1.xml